Beta-gamma algebra identities and Lie-theoretic exponential functionals of Brownian motion: Introduction

 It is more convenient to postpone the proof of the conditional representation theorem \ref{thm:conditional_representation} and explain right away how it implies the two others.
 In section \ref{section:identities}, we show how rational identities between gamma variables tropicalize to min-plus identities between exponential variables.
 It implies the discrete version involving geometric random variables.

 In section \ref{section:proof_conditional_thm}, we prove the conditional representation theorem.
 Thanks to results from \cite{bib:chh14a} and \cite{bib:thesis}, we reduce the problem to an induction whose base case is a result by Matsumoto and Yor on a relationship between Brownian motions with opposite drifts \cite{bib:MY01}.
+Just before diving into the proof, we explain how the Matsumoto-Yor theorem is the $SL_2$ case of ours.
 We review this result for the sake of completeness in section \ref{section:review_matsumoto_yor}, along with Dufresne's identity.
+This section is absent in the published version.

 Finally, we conclude with some open questions.